ivanmaeder/computer-sleep/README.md

 # Prevent computer or display sleep with HTML5/JavaScript

-Insert the `sleep.js` script in your page, then control the computer's sleep functionality by calling:
+Include the `sleep.js` script in your page, then control the computer's sleep functionality by calling:

      sleep.prevent()
      sleep.allow()

+## Limitations

+TODO
+- Check all browsers
+- Check when not active window
+- Check when not active tab

+## How does it work?

-This approach uses a small empty video that is inserted in the page, but off-screen, without sound, but (important!) with an audio track.
+This approach uses a small empty video that is inserted in the page, but off-screen, without sound, but importantly: with an audio track.

-This hack in reality controls the video playback, which is what makes the browser stay awake.
+This hack in reality controls the video playback which is what makes the browser stay awake.

-In case of error, check that the videos are accessible:
+## Troubleshooting

+The videos files are at these locations; make sure they are accessible:

 [https://github.com/ivanmaeder/computer-sleep/raw/master/resources/muted-blank.mp4](https://github.com/ivanmaeder/computer-sleep/raw/master/resources/muted-blank.mp4)

 [https://github.com/ivanmaeder/computer-sleep/raw/master/resources/muted-blank.ogv](https://github.com/ivanmaeder/computer-sleep/raw/master/resources/muted-blank.ogv)

+Check that your browser supports these video formats.

+Check that your browser normally stays awake when playing video.

 ## References: